ConnectAPI/Gateway/README.md

 # Gateway
-API gateway for the Box's system.
+API gateway for the ConnectAPI system.

 ### Full system overview